cczapski/cczapski.github.io/_posts/2015-07-22-structure_design_greatness.md

 3. I want to use the structure of a style guide to help add consistency within my code to improve key elements across the site and create a more cohesive design.
 4. I love Baby A's.

-To kickstart my project, I decided to take Brad Frost's great advice and create an [interface inventory](http://bradfrost.com/blog/post/interface-inventory/) to help structure the current styles and elements, and provide direction on what I should focus the content of my style guide on.
-You can check out my interface inventory for my original Baby A's design [here](http://cczapski.github.io/tiy_assignments/blob/master/day_43/style_guide_babyAs) (Keynote file download).
+To kickoff my project this afternoon, I decided to take Brad Frost's great advice and create an [interface inventory](http://bradfrost.com/blog/post/interface-inventory/) to help structure the current styles and elements, and provide direction on what I should focus the content of my style guide on.
+An interface inventory is a great starting point for creating a style guide on an existing website because you go through the site taking screenshots of all of the existing styles of type, navigations, buttons etc. This method provides a great start what the content of the style guide should be.

+I'm excited to continue this project and provide more direction and information surrounding the Baby A's redesign.
 As a young coder eagerly looking for improvements in coding methods, I'm mostly excited to layout a more defined grid system and make a better attempt at object oriented CSS.
-Well, I leave you now to continue my journey of joining structure with design to hopefully achieve a higher level of greatness...
+I leave you now to continue my journey of joining structure with design to hopefully achieve a higher level of greatness...